chickenbellyfin/discord-azure-vm-bot/README.md

 ![example](/docs/example.png)

 ## Setup Instructions

+- First, copy template_config.yaml to config.yaml.
+All configuration/secrets will go in config.yaml.

 ### Create Azure Service Principal
   - From Azure Portal, go to Azure Active Directory -> App registrations
   - Click "New registration", enter a name, and click "Register"